Primed to let you enjoy income tax savings, your Supplementary Retirement Scheme (SRS) account can offer you so much more for a sweet retirement.

 - Fees: 0.2% – 0.8% p.a. depending on your overall StashAway account balance.

 If you’re still on the fence about the SRS account, keep in mind that the change to the statutory retirement age is fast approaching.
+And who knows when that age will be raised again?
 With no cost to opening an SRS account (and even getting rewarded for opening and investing your SRS money), now’s a good time as ever to start your SRS investments.

 Read these next: